llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 ### Exploratory Visualization

-Plan is to present several plots based on data, including a histogram for cont and categorical values, scatterplots for cont, and more. see DataExploration.ipynb

 Here we can see a box plot of the conts values, showing that they are all close in value, but that a few do have outliers:
 ![box plot - conts](images/DataExplore-BoxPlot-conts.png)